-Cooperative work experience provides supervised work experience to supplement the school experience from the academic classroom environment.
+Fall/Winter/Spring/Summer Cooperative work experience provides supervised work experience to supplement the school experience from the academic classroom environment.
 Examples would be providing user support, work with computer applications or programming languages, install or manage PC computer systems, and developing websites.
 Can be repeated for up to 9 credits.
-Required: Instructor consent and a CWE seminar.
 Prerequisites: Pass CS-140 and CS-150.
+Corequisite: CWE-281.
+Required: Instructor consent.